braedynl/CSE231-020-SS20/README.md

 Please read through the [syllabus](SYLLABUS.md) if you haven't already.
 I have a file that elaborates more on grading [here](GRADING.md), with some answers to frequently asked questions [here](FAQ.md).

-If you have RCPD accommodations, please send them to Dr. Enbody (enbody@cse.msu.edu) or Dr. Zaabar (zaabarim@cse.msu.edu).

 Your co-pilot on this expedition through CSE231 will be the course schedule, which is down below.
 I have programs that keep it (and everything else on this repository) up-to-date with the main course website, though my schedule is better than Dr. Enbody's because it has links and consistent formatting. :grin:

 ## Course Schedule